Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Conclusion

 \section{Conclusion}

 We studied SHG in on-chip SiN WGs integrated with monolayer MoS$_2$.
 Our experimental results showed enhancement of SHG in the MoS$_2$-loaded WGs as compared to the ones without the monolayer for co- (TE $\rightarrow$ TE and TM $\rightarrow$ TM) and cross-polarized (TE $\rightarrow$ TM and TM $\rightarrow$ TE) modal interactions.
-In agreement with the experimental results, our simulations revealed a stronger contribution of TM signal modes to SHG, which, for the employed waveguide design, overlap the most with both pump modes TE$_0$ and TM$_0$ in the MoS$_2$ domain.
-Our analysis took into account the full vectorial nature of the modal fields and the tensorial nature of the MoS$_2$’s second-order susceptibility, which allowed to identify the electric field mode components contributing the most to the conversion efficiency of a given SHG interaction.
-For our MoS$_2$-loaded WGs, the highest conversion efficiency is achieved for a signal TM-mode (TM$_2$), regardless of the pump being the TM$_0$ or TE$_0$ mode.
-Although the MoS$_2$ $\chi^{(2)}$ does not couple pump and signal fields to the out-of-plane direction, the electric field component of the TM$_2$ signal mode along the WG axis ($e_z$) strongly overlaps with the pump fields over the MoS$_2$ domain, increasing the conversion efficiency for this particular mode.
+In agreement with the experimental results, our simulations revealed a stronger contribution of TM signal modes (and, in particular, mode TM$_2$) to SHG, which, for the employed waveguide design, overlap the most with both pump modes TE$_0$ and TM$_0$ in the MoS$_2$ domain.
+Our analysis took into account the full vectorial nature of the modal fields and the tensorial nature of the MoS$_2$’s second-order susceptibility.
+Although monolayer MoS$_2$'s $\chi^{(2)}$ does not couple pump fields to out-of-plane signal fields, the electric field component of the TM$_2$ signal mode along the WG axis ($e_z$) strongly overlaps with the pump fields over the MoS$_2$ domain, increasing the conversion efficiency for this particular mode.
 These interactions cannot be predicted with a scalar model that takes into account only the main electric field component of each mode, i.e., in-plane $e_x$ for a TE mode and out-of-plane $e_y$ for a TM mode.
-Moreover, we provided guidelines to achieve 100,000 times improvement of the SHG conversion efficiency for the TE$_0$ $\rightarrow$ TM$_2$ interaction in the MoS$_2$-loaded WG design with adjustments in the WG width towards phase-matching, the MoS$_2$ crystal orientation and the interaction length.
-Our findings offer valuable insights into the nonlinear modal interaction and the design of on-chip Si-photonic devices integrated with 2D materials towards second-order nonlinear optical applications, such as nonlinear frequency conversion, generation of entangled photon pairs and parametric amplification.
+Finally, by means of modal phase matching for the TE$_0$ $\rightarrow$ TM$_2$ interaction (obtained via simulation-assisted WG design), we obtained $220\times$ conversion enhancement relative to free space (normal incidence) excitation, as well as $14\times$ enhancement relative to the non-phase-matched case, with only 110 µm of pump-MoS$_2$ interaction length.